$2 bed, $3 lunch in Nepal

-I have lots of respect for Budget Travel magazine and would even if they didn’t hire me now and then to write a story for them.
-They really highlighted this destination difference well though with the challenge they ran for two writers in the current issue.
-They gave both a budget of $1,200 and told them to go at least eight hours away for four nights and spend no more than $1,200.
+There was once an article in Budget Travel magazine they gave two writers a budget of $1,200 to travel with.
+The instructions were to go at least eight hours away for four nights and spend no more than that amount.
 One went to Tokyo and one went to Quito.
-You can just imagine how that worked out but see the details here.
+You can just imagine how that worked out.

 Basically the guy who went to Quito, Ecuador lived it up, ate well, and stayed in really nice hotels.
 This was his description of his last night at one of the best restaurants in town: “From the ceviche sampler to the grouper in a spicy cream sauce, everything was extraordinary.
 Along with champagne, dessert, half a bottle of sauvignon blanc, and tip, my total was $75.”